ma-ha/lowcode-data-app/README.md

 - **1:n** = `DocMap`
 - **n:1** = `SelectRef`
 - **n:m** = `MultiSelectRef`

+Entities can be attached to a "State Model".

 Property features:
 - you can select a property for the data table filter